Nitrokey/nitrokey-pro-firmware/notes.md

 - https://github.com/Nitrokey/dapboot/

 7. All the required tools should be reachable over the Docker image, available as well over Podman.
-See `podman.mk` for the details.
+See `docker.mk` for the details.
 Make sure that the proper Udev rules are installed to have access to the debug adapter for flashing.

 8. Nitrokey Pro firmware can be tested with the HSM smart card inserted.
 This is useful for debugging.